← Thought Leadership

 Financial entity (DORA)

-If you supply ICT services — cloud, software, data, or managed services — to EU financial entities, DORA reaches you through your customers’ third-party risk requirements, and, if you are designated critical, through direct oversight.
-A provider based outside the EU is not out of scope: what matters is that your customer is an in-scope financial entity.
-If that describes you, it is worth understanding how a tool becomes a regulated third party in the first place.
+If you supply ICT services to EU financial entities, cloud, software, data, or managed services, DORA reaches you through your customers' own third-party risk requirements.
+If a regulator designates you critical, it reaches you directly, through its own oversight.
+Being based outside the EU does not get you out of it: what matters is that your customer is an in-scope financial entity.
+This is the test that catches technology suppliers off guard, because they rarely thought of themselves as regulated until a banking client sent them a DORA clause to sign.
+If that is you, it is worth understanding how a tool ends up a regulated third party in the first place.

 What DORA requires if it applies

-• Information sharing— voluntary exchange of cyber-threat intelligence.
+• Information sharing, the voluntary exchange of cyber-threat intelligence.

 How COMPLY.Reg helps